 This is the land that has changed our understanding of pre-prehistoric times (hence Deep History – this is Earth’s equivalent of Deep Space), containing the most important archaeological site in Western Europe, the best preserved Neanderthal site in the country and the only county where evidence of four species of human have been found.

-This is where, pre-Ice Age, a land mass connected Britain to the Continent, and 850,000-year-old footprints, the oldest evidence of humans outside Africa’s Great Rift Valley, have been left at Happisburgh by our first visitors, nomads hunting mammoths, bison, rhinos and deer – if they could get them before the lions and hyaenas.
+This is where, pre-Ice Age, a land mass connected Britain to the Continent, and 850,000-year-old footprints, the oldest human footprints outside Africa’s Great Rift Valley, have been left at Happisburgh by our first visitors, nomads hunting mammoths, bison, rhinos and deer – if they could get them before the lions and hyaenas.

 The find came purely by chance in 2013, when a team of British Museum, Natural History Museum and Queen Mary University of London scientists were conducting a geophysics survey on the shoreline, which had just been scoured by high seas to reveal estuary mud.